 Biology which is the study of life and living organism such as plants and animals (including humans)

 Chemistry which is the study of the properties of matter and how matter (solids, liquids and gases);

 Physics which is the study of the relationship of objects, energy and forces.
 It includes electricity, astronomy, motion, waves, sound and light.

 At Chorlton Park, we deliver a science curriculum which builds on children’s curiosity of the world around them.
-We ensure that children acquire the key knowledge set out in the National Curriculum and develop a high level of scientific vocabulary.
+We ensure that children acquire the key knowledge set out in the Statutory framework for the early years foundation stage and the National Curriculum and develop a high level of scientific vocabulary.
 Through different types of enquiry, children develop scientific skills which increase in complexity as children move through school.
-By the end of KS2, our aim is that children have acquired the necessary scientific knowledge and skills to design, carry out and evaluate their own scientific enquiry to answer their own questions.
-We encourage children to make connections and where appropriate link our scientific learning to the big idea and other subjects.
+By the end of Key Stage 2, our aim is that children have acquired the necessary scientific knowledge and skills to design, carry out and evaluate their own scientific enquiry to answer their own questions.
+We encourage children to make connections and where appropriate link our scientific learning to the Big Idea and other subjects.

 At Chorlton Park we believe that all children have a right to a good quality education (Art.
 28 UNICEF Charter) and should have an opportunity to access the curriculum of their year group so they can become inquisitive scientists.
 We adapt our curriculum and pedagogy to meet the needs of all of our children, particularly those of children with SEND.
 In science, we ensure that all children are given the opportunity to access, investigate and explore scientific knowledge and enquiry at a level that is appropriate for each individual child’s needs.